Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Introduction

-We further explore the performance of \QAOAw at higher circuit depths.
-We show that \QAOAw does not guarantee convergence to the optimal solution as $p \to \infty$ for certain 3-dimensional initializations (see Theorem \ref{thm:warmstart}).\footnote{This is to be expected since (standard) \QAOA's equivalence to the Quantum Adiabatic Algorithm is dependent on the fact that the initial state $\ket{+}^{\otimes n}$ is a maximum energy eigenstate of the mixing Hamiltonian, but this will not typically be the case for the initial state of \QAOAw.} In other words, for any graph $G$, there exists a (graph-dependent) depth $p$ such that standard \QAOA does at least as well as \QAOAw.
-For example, we find that $p=3$ is large enough for standard \QAOA to do at least as well \QAOAw on most of the 5 node graphs whereas this is not the case for most of the 12 node graphs that were randomly generated, and a higher circuit depth might be needed by \QAOA to beat the performance of \QAOAw.
+In order to give a fair comparison with \QAOA, we explore the limitations of \QAOAw\ at higher circuit depths.
+We prove that \QAOAw\ does not guarantee convergence to the optimal solution as $p \to \infty$ for certain 3-dimensional initializations (see Theorem \ref{thm:warmstart}).
+This is to be expected since standard \QAOA's equivalence to the Quantum Adiabatic Algorithm is dependent on the fact that the initial state $\ket{+}^{\otimes n}$ is a maximum energy eigenstate of the mixing Hamiltonian, but this will not typically be the case for the initial state of \QAOAw.
+In other words, for any graph $G$, there exists a graph-dependent depth $p$ such that standard \QAOA\ does at least as well as \QAOAw.

-Moreover, we explore the landscape of variational parameters with and without initializations using warm-starts.
-For \QAOAw{}, at $p=1$, the energy landscape frequently has a more ridge-like structure which can be more easily exploited.
-This explains the improvement in both quality of solutions as well as the speed of convergence.

-We next study theoretical properties of \QAOAw.
-The standard \QAOA starts with a $0.5$-approximation guarantee at $p = 0$ (i.e., only quantum sampling is performed) due to the structure of the initial state $\ket{+}^{\otimes n}$.
-In contrast, given any $\kappa$-approximate solution to the Burer-Monteiro relaxation of the problem in $2$ or $3$ dimensions, we prove our randomized pipeline allows \QAOA to guarantee at least a $0.75\kappa$ or $0.66\kappa$ approximation (respectively) at any depth, in particular $p = 0$.
-This general bound augments the current literature where provable guarantees for standard \QAOA at low depth are only known for special cases, e.g., low degree graphs.
-Feige et al.\ \cite{FGG14} proved a $0.6924$ approximation for $3$-regular graphs at $p = 1$.
-Even for $2$-regular graphs, performance of standard \QAOA is conjectured to be $\frac{2p+1}{2p+2}$ \cite{FGG14}.
-In case of $2$-regular graphs we prove our machinery achieves the optimum at $p = 0$ when the cycle is even; this is due to the antipodal structure of locally optimal solutions to the utilized Burer-Monteiro relaxation.